 Although the governments of the world are starting to mitigate climate change, it remains unfortunately insufficient.

-Sadly, these same tactics were implemented from the tobacco companies and over 100 million have died in the previous century from tobacco related disease (watch the video below for more information).
+Failure to spread this awareness will reminisce the tragedy that has befallen many citizens with regard to the use of tobacco.
+As a result, over 100 million have died in the previous century from tobacco-related disease (watch the video below for more information).

 Have your say about what you just read!
 Please, leave a comment below.